allouis/composition-of-curried-lamb/README.md

 This one is simple.

-A lambda is just an anonymous function, we use them all the time.
+A lambda is just an anonymous function.

 ```javascript
   doSomethingAsync(someParam, function (error, result) {